grauds/clematis.doc/docs/clematis-explained/overview.md

 ## What are these projects?

 This is a collection of pet projects and prototypes, web applications mostly, in different life cycle stages and with different degree of maturity.
-Being a sort of a fullstack developer, I use some of them at home or even at work as tools.
+Being a kind of a fullstack developer, I use some of them at work and some even at home.
 The purpose of this documentation is to give an overview of the tech stack used in a form of portfolio.

 ## What is a fullstack developer?

 A fullstack developer is a person who can develop both client and server software.
 Everyone starts a professional developer career picking up one narrow direction, but as the time goes, there could be other challenges and adjacent topics popping up.
 Fullstack path is inevitable at some stage of career, expecially for a developer who is interested in making prototypes or products by him/herself.

-## The main pitfalls
+### The main pitfalls

 There are some well-known pitfalls, I'll name them: